How to Make Iron Balusters Look Expensive for under $2

-Today I am sharing how to make iron balusters look expensive for under $2.
-If you have a stairway wall that you want to open up in your house, I am going to show you how to save money using black iron stair balusters with decorative baluster stair knuckles and shoes to make it look expensive.
-Whether you are looking for a modern farmhouse look or a transitional feel, updating your staircase is one of the best investments you can make in your home.
+Today I am sharing our DIY balusters and how to make iron balusters look expensive for under $2.
+If you have a stairway wall that you want to open up in your house, I am going to show you how to save money using a simple trick!

 Iron Baluster knuckles are the decorative element that is fastened to the center of a stair baluster which make the baluster look expensive.
 The wood handrail with iron balusters look is an easy way to update a staircase.

-Did you know that you can install iron balusters (which are very affordable) and make them look expensive for less than $2 each?
-I searched google and pinterest for pictures of staircases with iron balusters before we started this project and ultimately decided on this simple clean look.
 The price was right for the hollow iron balusters and it was cheaper to add the decorative elements than purchasing already made solid wrought iron decorative balusters.

 Yes, installing iron balusters and adding a simple stair knuckle (which are usually under $2 each) takes a boring iron baluster from ugly to pretty in seconds!

-Are iron balusters cheaper than wood balusters?
-In many cases yes however, it depends on which type of iron or metal baluster you pick.
-Many solid wrought iron balusters with ornate designs can be very expensive.
 We wanted to create a custom staircase and stair railing look on a budget so we opted for hollow iron balusters.

 An iron stair baluster design can vary in price (depending on if you pick square or an ornate design) but plain hollow black ones like we picked, are under $12 for a box of 5.
-You can see them here on Amazon.

 You can buy the modern looking baluster shoe and knuckles as a set on Amazon.